 Ever wonder what the difference is between opiates and opioids?
 Well, you are not alone, it confuses everyone.
 You see opiates are natural compounds that have a mind-altering effect on our brains.
 These compounds are found in opium.
 Opiates are derived from opium and they affect the opioid receptors in the brain, so they are also called opioids.
 The reason everyone gets confused is that both terms are used interchangeably.

 Now there are semi-synthetic compounds made from the natural opiate compounds, and since they also affect the brain’s opioid receptors, they too are called opioids.
-Lately, with the opioid crisis the media, politicians, and the CDC has been referring to them as opioids.
-Thus, Morphine, Codeine, Thebaine, Heroin, Oxymorphone, Hydrocodone, and Hydromorphone are all opiates and also considered opioids.
-Essentially, opioids and opiates are the same thing, at least they are used that way.
+Lately, with the opioid crisis the media, politicians, and the CDC have been referring to them as opioids.
+Thus, Morphine, Codeine, Thebaine, Heroin, Oxymorphone, Hydrocodone, and Hydromorphone are all opiates and are also considered opioids.
+Essentially, opioids and opiates are the same things, at least they are used that way.

 What Are the Long-Term Effects of Opiate Use?

 Some of the long-term effects of opiate or opioid use include addiction or dependency, permanent brain damage, compromised immune system, and serious liver damage.
 Heroin can cause gangrene in your intestines and kidney failure, and everything health-wise goes downhill from there.
 Long-term use can also cause worsened pain.
 Wait, I thought opiates reduced pain.
 Yes, but if you use them too long the pain gets worse.